silverlogic/baseapp-frontend/README.md

 ## NVM

-This step is optional but it is highly suggested you to use NVM.
+This step is optional but it is highly suggested you use NVM.

-Instalation instructions can be found here: https://github.com/nvm-sh/nvm#installing-and-updating
+Installation instructions can be found here: https://github.com/nvm-sh/nvm#installing-and-updating

 Once installed run: